Enter the Bull: Fighters mix kung fu and bullfighting in China

-JIAXING, China (Reuters) - Several times a week, kung fu teacher Ren Ruzhi enters a ring to spar with a bovine opponent around five times his weight and capable of killing him.
+BEIJING/JIAXING, China (Reuters) - Several times a week, kung fu teacher Ren Ruzhi enters a ring to spar with a bovine opponent around five times his weight and capable of killing him.

 Ren’s mixing of martial arts and bullfighting worries his mother, but the 24-year-old has never been hurt.
 Besides, he says, grappling with a snorting bull is exciting.